tomjoht/tomjoht.github.io/_posts/2017/3/2017-03-06-adobe-framemaker-2017-doc-time-and-tools.md

 ---
 title: Adobe FrameMaker 2017 -- time, tools, and the tech writer’s focus on content
 keywords: Adobe, FrameMaker 2017, help authoring tools.
 summary: "Adobe FrameMaker has a new release (called Adobe FrameMaker 2017) that has a ton of improvements toward simplicity and usability.
 Some of the new features include new responsive HTML5 layouts, auto-complete search, more intuitive menus for authors, and more.
-Tools like FrameMaker that allow you to focus on content (instead of worrying about creating your own search, site design, pdf output, navigation menu, and more) provide a huge win for both technical writers and companies, since the company's documentation tends to be what matters most to both users and product owners."
+Tools like FrameMaker that allow you to focus on content (instead of worrying about creating your own search, site design, pdf output, navigation menu, and more) provide a huge win for both technical writers and companies.
+The company's documentation tends to be what matters most to both users and product owners."
 categories:
 - general
 - writing